eatradish/Seje/README.md

 ### Podcast

-saki.li now support podcast (thanks [shikwasa](https://github.com/jessuni/shikwasa)!)
+Seje support podcast feature (thanks [shikwasa](https://github.com/jessuni/shikwasa)!)
 A case of using podcast on saki.li:

 1. install hexo-generator-podcast in your blog foldder: